tomjaguarpaw/blog.poisson.chat/posts/2019-07-14-free-applicative-functors.md

 == Comparison with other versions

-This is the same definition as that [used by the *free* library](https://hackage.haskell.org/package/free-5.1.1/docs/Control-Applicative-Free.html) in Haskell, and interestingly, although the original paper which introduced [free applicative functors](https://arxiv.org/abs/1403.0749), by Paolo Capriotti and Ambrus Kaposi, mentions it first (under the name `FreeAL`), it is soon replaced with a different one (`FreeA`) where, in the `Ap` constructor, the arrow type `b -> a` goes under `f` instead of `Free f` (there is also a mostly inconsequential matter of left or right nesting):
+This is the same definition as the "default" one [offered by the *free* library](https://hackage.haskell.org/package/free-5.1.1/docs/Control-Applicative-Free.html) by Edward Kmett in Haskell.
+The library also includes two other definitions (`Free.Fast`, `Free.Final`) with much better asymptotic complexity.

+Interestingly, the original paper which introduced [free applicative functors](https://arxiv.org/abs/1403.0749), by Paolo Capriotti and Ambrus Kaposi, mentions it first (under the name `FreeAL`), but it is soon replaced with a different one (`FreeA`) where, in the `Ap` constructor, the arrow type `b -> a` goes under `f` instead of `Free f` (there is also a mostly inconsequential matter of left or right nesting):